BrandonKirbyson/VSCode-Animations/README.md

 If you are having issues with the extension, try these steps:

-1. Reload the editor

-   - Press `cmd + shift + p` or `ctrl + shift + p` and search for `Reload Window` and press enter

-2. Run `Animations: Install Animations` command
+1. Run `Animations: Install Animations` command

    - Press `cmd + shift + p` or `ctrl + shift + p` and search for `Animations: Install Animations` and press enter, then reload when prompted

+2. If you are on windows and the setting `Animations: Install Method` in settings is set to `Custom CSS and JS Loader`, try changing it to `Apc Customize UI++`

-3. Make sure you have the [Custom CSS and JS Loader](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) extension installed and enabled
+3. Make sure you have the either `Custom CSS and JS Loader` or `Apc Customize UI++` extension installed, if both are installed there may be conflicts

-4. Enable Custom CSS and JS Extension

-   - Press `cmd + shift + p` or `ctrl + shift + p` and search for `Enable Custom CSS and JS` and press enter, then reload when prompted

-5. Check the custom css file for errors

-   - Press `cmd + shift + p` or `ctrl + shift + p` and search for `Open Custom CSS` and press enter
-   - Check to see if you made any errors or possibly overrided other styling

-6. Uninstall and reinstall the extension
+4. Uninstall and reinstall the extension

    - Your settings should be saved but your custom css if you have any will be deleted so make sure to back that up